DimaBir/ResNetTensorRT/README.md

 ```

 #### Requirements
 Ensure the ONNX library is installed in your environment to use the ONNXExporter.
-Additionally, if you want to run inference using the ONNX model, make sure you have the ONNX Runtime installed.
+Additionally, if you want to run inference using the ONNX model, install the ONNX Runtime.

 ### OV Exporter
 OpenVINO Model Exporter utility (`OVExporter`) has been integrated into this project to facilitate the conversion of the ONNX model to the OpenVINO format.
-This enables inference and benchmarking using OpenVINO, a framework optimized for Intel hardware, providing substantial speed improvements especially on CPUs.
+This enables inference and benchmarking using OpenVINO, a framework optimized for Intel hardware, providing substantial speed improvements, especially on CPUs.

 #### Features
 - **Model Optimization**: Converts the ONNX model to OpenVINO's Intermediate Representation (IR) format.
 This optimized format allows for faster inference times on Intel hardware.
-- **Versatility**: OpenVINO can target a variety of Intel hardware devices such as CPUs, integrated GPUs, FPGAs, and VPUs.
+- **Versatility**: OpenVINO can target various Intel hardware devices such as CPUs, integrated GPUs, FPGAs, and VPUs.
-- **Ease of Use**: The `OVExporter` provides a seamless transition from ONNX to OpenVINO, abstracting the conversion details and providing a straightforward interface.
+- **Ease of Use**: The `OVExporter` seamlessly transitions from ONNX to OpenVINO, abstracting the conversion details and providing a straightforward interface.

 #### Usage
 To utilize `OVExporter` and perform inference using OpenVINO, use the `--mode ov` argument when running the main script.